clarkwinkelmann/flarum-ext-silent-mailchimp/README.md

 This extensions silently adds new Flarum users to a Mailchimp list.

+The intent is to use it with Mailchimp's automated workflows, not newsletters.

 There are no settings for the users.
-Admins can customize the API Key and lList ID in the admin panel.
+Admins can customize the API Key and List ID in the admin panel.

+You can choose between adding users after email validation (default) or immediately after registration.
+For social login either option will trigger at the same time.

-The intent is to use it with Mailchimp's automated workflows, not newsletters.
+The extension is compatible with queues.

 ## Installation